Overall ranking: 124th out of 126 in the Complete University Guide for 2016.

 Address: Two main campuses four miles apart, one in Stratford, centre of the 2012 Olympics, and one in London's Docklands.
 An affiliated lifelong learning centre in Barking and a new centre in Thurrock, as well as studios for fine art and dance at Trinity Buoy Wharf.

 Ambience: Kaleidoscopic ethnic mix meets Docklands post-modern.
-Strong vocational emphasis and a high number of adult learners means the vibe is studious rather than party central.
-Teaching moved in 2006 from the Barking campus to upgraded facilities at the Stratford and Docklands sites.
+Strong vocational emphasis and a high number of adult learners contributes to a studious rather than part vibe.

 UCAS code: E28